rehamilton/code_refactor/README.md

 3. The information to the right hand side of the page has changed from "div" to "aside"
     - "alt" references have been added to images
     - "div"s changed to "article"s
+3. Footer
+    - "div" changed to "footer"
-3. Footer changed to h3 to better show progression of headeing attributes through the page
+    - heading attribute changed to better show progression of headeing attributes through the page

 ## Changes to CSS